cchamangwana/cchamangwana/README.md

 # ✨ About Me
 - 👋 Hi, I’m @cchamangwana
 - 👀 I’m a Web and Mobile Developer from Malawi
-- 🔭 I’m currently working at a startup building an e-learning application for youths but i'm available for Freelance projects / Job opportunities
+- 🔭 I'm available for Freelance projects / Job opportunities

 ## 🌐 Socials: